NAMTeam/namteam.github.io/content/docs/feature-guides/realhighway/index.md

 ### Tunnels

 The base RealHighway network **does NOT support tunnels**.
 While certain slope settings may permit a tunnel to appear, it will be completely non-functional, due to hardcoded limitations that prevent traffic from using it.
 There is no known solution to this limitation at present.
-The only possible workaround at present is to transition to another network that does support tunnels, or to use the new FLEX/Draggable version of the [Flexible Underpasses and URoads](/docs/feature-guides/flexible-underpasses/).
+The only current workaround is to transition to another network that does support tunnels, or to use the new FLEX/Draggable version of the [Flexible Underpasses and URoads](/docs/feature-guides/flexible-underpasses/).

 ### Neighbor Connections